Arinerron/heaptrace/README.md

 ![screenshot-break.png](screenshot-break.png)

-See the wiki for more information on how to use the `-s`/`--symbol` argument to debug stripped binaries: https://github.com/Arinerron/heaptrace/wiki/Dealing-with-a-Stripped-Binary
+See the [wiki documentation](https://github.com/Arinerron/heaptrace/wiki/Dealing-with-a-Stripped-Binary) for more information on how to use the `-s`/`--symbol` argument to debug stripped binaries.